androidannotations/androidannotations/README.md

 "_The ratio of time spent reading [code] versus writing is well over 10 to 1 [therefore] making it easy to read makes it easier to write._" - **Robert C. Martin**

-#Is your Android code easy to write, to read, and to maintain?
+#Is your Android code easy to write, read, and maintain?

 ```java
 @EActivity(R.layout.translate) // Sets content view to R.layout.translate